paulmartin91/CardGame/README.md

 - ~~"[object, object] has joined" logs client side when a user logs in~~ ✔
 - ~~"undefined disconnected" logs server side at random~~ ✔
 - ~~All players unreadying stops the timer, but one player unreadying doesn't~~ ✔
-- Blind cards not appearing when delt to other players, nothing in log
+- ~~Blind cards not appearing when delt to other players, nothing in log~~ ✔
+- Blind cards still show when too many cards have been delt

 ### To do...

 General App
-- Can I use epress routing?
+- Can I use express routing?
 - ~~Integrate MongoDB for saving user info~~ ✔
 - ~~Create new account~~ ✔
+- All users loggedin = false when server resets
+- Okta Auth?

 Login Page
 - ~~Vet for invalid login info~~ ✔